Logotype for Texas Instruments Incorporated

 • Investments prioritized in manufacturing, technology, R&D, and expanding product portfolio, especially in analog, embedded processing, and high-growth markets.

-• Inventory days target updated to 150–250 days to support customer service and minimize obsolescence, with cash and inventory management ensuring liquidity.
+• Inventory days target set at 150–250 days to ensure high customer service and stable lead times.

 Growth Expectations and Market Positioning

-• R&D investments are increasingly directed toward these high-growth markets, with industrial and automotive each at 33% of revenue and data center at 9%.
+• R&D investments have shifted to emphasize industrial, automotive, and data center, with industrial and automotive each at 33% of revenue and data center at 9%.

-• Market recovery is ongoing but at a more modest pace than previous cycles, while secular content growth remains strong.
+• Market recovery is ongoing but at a more modest pace than previous cycles; secular content growth remains strong.

 Manufacturing and Technology Investments

-• 300mm wafer technology provides about 40% lower chip cost and higher gross margins compared to 200mm.
+• 300mm wafer technology provides approximately 40% lower chip cost and higher gross margins compared to 200mm.

 • Major fab expansions (RFAB2, LFAB1/2, SM1/2) are on track, supporting scalable capacity and future growth.